-Composer has a powerful, web-based editor for creating your own UI components and logic editor actions.
+Composer has a powerful, web-based editor for creating your own UI components.

 To create a custom UI component, you can click on the "Create new" button under the Components menu on the left side of the Interface Builder.

 Creating a custom UI component